yorkeyao/VehicleX/VehicleX Interface/README.md

 ## News

+* (1/2021) We added support for change vehicle color.
 * (8/2020) We added attribute learning part and Posenet support.
 * (1/2020) We have released the VehicleX source code.
 * (12/2019) We increased the vehicle numbers from 1,209 to 1,362 and labeled car types and color.